 Winterim takes place during the second week of January.
 Course registration for winterim takes place simultaneously with spring course registration and extends until the first day of the winterim class.
-Tuition and fees must be paid at the time of registration.
+Tuition and fees are included on the student's spring bill.
 A student may take no more than three total units during winterim.

 Post-session takes place during two time periods: 1) the final three weeks of May and 2) the first three weeks of June.
 Course registration for post-session begins during spring course registration and extends until the first day of the post-session class.
-Tuition and fees must be paid at the time of registration.
+Tuition and fees must be paid before the first day of class.
 A student may take no more than six units during each post-session.

 A course which does not meet as a regularly scheduled class is defined as a Directed Studies course.
 A Directed Studies Contract may be obtained in and, once completed, should be submitted to, the Registrar's Office.
 With the instructor's and department chair's agreement, a student may enroll for a Directed Studies course at any time during the school year, excluding FINALS WEEK.
 A student is allowed to take a maximum of 13 semester units of TMC DS coursework during his/her program.
 A student may be enrolled in no more than two DS courses at any one time.
 A student may have no more than one DS course still in process during the 3rd week in March to be eligible to participate in the May commencement ceremonies.
 If the student enrolls at any time during a semester, the course will be added to the student's schedule for that semester, and the cost for that semester will be adjusted as necessary.
 If the student registers between the fall and spring semester, the course will be added to and posted as part of the student's spring schedule.
 If the student registers for the course at any time between the spring and fall semesters, the course will be added to either the student's summer or fall term.